hpi-schul-cloud/node-notification-service/README.md

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) and [mongodb](https://www.mongodb.com/) installed.

-2. Install nodemon
+2. Install your dependencies

     ```
-    npm install nodemon -g
-    ```

-3. Install your dependencies

-    ```
     cd path/to/node-notification-service; npm install
     ```

-4. If not already done, start mongodb (`mongod`).
+3. If not already done, start mongodb (`mongod`).
 Make sure you created the `/data/db` directory and have permissions to write to it.

     You can also specify a local path:
     ```
     mongod --dbpath=data/db
     ```

-5. Create private `config.json`
+4. Create private `config.json`

     ```
     cp src/services/sendInterface/adapters/config.sample.json src/services/sendInterface/adapters/config.json
     ```

-6. Start your app
+5. Start your app

     ```
     npm start